j9pino/JaninePinoPortfolio.github.io/README.txt

+For the creative work:

+	This portfolio and any projects linked to it are owned by Janine Pino ©2022.
+All rights reserved.

+For the original website template:

 	Photon by HTML5 UP
 	html5up.net | @ajlkn
 	Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 	A simple (gradient-heavy) single pager that revisits a style I messed with on two previous designs (Tessellate and Telephasic).
 Fully responsive, built on Sass, and, as usual, loaded with an assortment of pre-styled elements.
 Have fun! :)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = Not included)

 	Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 	AJ
 	aj@lkn.io | @ajlkn

-Credits:
+Additional Credits:

-	Demo Images:
-		Unsplash (unsplash.com)
+	Stock photos:
+		PxHere (pxhere.com) under CC0 license (pxhere.com/en/license)

 	Icons:
 		Font Awesome (fontawesome.io)